Gianlorenzo Bernini - the creator of Baroque Rome

 Even great artists experience disaster

-The design of the façade of St Peter's Basilica was the defeat of Bernini's life.
-As St Peter's Basilica was created over a long period of time and there were repeated changes to the designs, the proportions were not entirely successful in the end.
-"Bernini tried to solve the problem by adding two bell towers to the sides of the façade.
-However, cracks appeared in the foundations and also in the masonry, so that the statics didn't work and the towers had to be removed again.
-This was of course a disaster for the reputation of the architect Bernini," says Karsten.
+The design of the façade of St Peter’s Basilica was the defeat of Bernini’s life.
+As St Peter’s Basilica was created over a long period of time and there were repeated changes to the designs, the proportions didn’t quite match in the end. ”Bernini tried to solve the problem by adding two bell towers to each side of the façade.
+However, cracks appeared in the foundations and also in the masonry, so that the statics didn’t work and the towers had to be removed again.
+This development was of course a disaster for the reputation of the architect Bernini,” Karsten says.
 And the eternal Roman was not very successful abroad either.
 At the age of 67, the Pope lent him to France for the first time.
-From there, he returned to Rome very depressed, as none of his designs for the Louvre, which he was supposed to deliver to the French king, were realised.
-"During his stay in Paris, the mentality of the Roman, who was spoilt for success, proved to be incompatible with the French court aristocracy," says the expert, "Bernini was offended.
-For his part, he was snubbed by the rudeness of many French aristocrats.
-In the end, they didn't exactly end in a scandal, but in such a way that Bernini felt his journey was a failure."
+From there, he returned to Rome very depressed, as none of his designs for the Louvre, which he was supposed to deliver to the French king, were realised. ”During his stay in Paris, the mentality of the Roman, who was spoilt for success, proved to be incompatible with the French court aristocracy,” the expert says, ”Bernini caused serious offence.
+For his part, he felt snubbed by the rudeness of many French aristocrats.
+In the end, they didn’t exactly end in a scandal, but in such a way that Bernini felt his journey was a failure.”

 Bernini angel on the Bridge of Angels in Rome